 Financial documents or things like account numbers

-Copies of licenses (Drivers or marriage)
+Copies of licenses (Driver's or marriage)

-Inventory of household items for insurance purposes
+Inventories of household items for insurance purposes

 Once you identify what documents you need to project, you can store them in a waterproof container.
 This is a great fail-safe method for protecting on-site documents, but there are some considerations you must be aware of.